Arthritis Support Network launched: 2007

 The Phoenix Arthritis Support Network is a safe place where we meet face-to-face to share our experiences, triumphs, concerns, and questions about living with arthritis.
 The group offers educational and social events throughout the year and opportunities to meet others facing the same challenges.
 Please join us for a meeting.
 We would love to meet you!

 While living in northern CA, I volunteered with the Arthritis Foundation and started a young adult support group for people with arthritis.
 I led the group for almost 10 years.
-Upon moving to the Phoenix area, I got involved in the local AI support group.
+Upon moving to the Phoenix area, I got involved in the local Arthritis Support Network.
 Moving forward, I would like to ensure that this group continues to offer support to its current participants and new participants looking for support.

 I have been living with JRA/JIA Onset since I was 18 months old.
 I have had six joint replacement surgeries and battled MRSA in my left leg.
-I have been a case manager/social worker for over 15 years.
+I was a case manager/social worker for over 15 years.
 I have been a volunteer for several community organizations over 30+ years.
-I am one of the Founding Board Members of AI.
-And I am the proud mother of 2 very great young men.
+I am one of the Founding Board Members of Arthritis Introspective and I am the proud mother of 2 very great young men.

 I would love to provide support for my fellow rheumatoid and auto immune disease friends with the support they can only get from Arthritis Support Networks.
 As a young woman growing up with JRA I really never saw anybody that looked like me or that could identify with what I was experiencing growing up with JRA.
 I felt like I had no support and no one that understood me.
 Then at the age of 30 I finally met someone like me and a bond was formed immediately.
 I feel that this support system is a vital resource for those diagnosed with all forms of arthritis and rheumatoid diseases.